-- To connect powershell to Office 365, open Powershell
+- To connect PowerShell to Office 365, open the PowerShell console

 - Type the following command: $Cred = Get-Credential